Skidaway Island State Park

-Skidaway Island State Park is a state park near Savannah, Georgia.
-The park borders Skidaway narrows, a part of Georgia’s intracoastal waterway.
+Skidaway Island State Park is a 588 acre state park on Skidaway Island, Georgia.
+Located in Chatham County, Georgia approximately 8 miles southeast of Savannah, the park borders Skidaway narrows, which is part of Georgia’s intracoastal waterway.
 Trails wind through maritime forest and past salt marsh, leading to a boardwalk and observation tower.
 Visitors can watch for deer, fiddler crabs, raccoon, egrets and other wildlife.
 Inside the park’s interpretive center, birders will find binoculars, reference books and a window where they can look for migrating species such as Painted Buntings.

-A scenic campground is nestled under live oaks and Spanish moss, and some RV sites have sewer hookups.
-Leashed pets are allowed.
-Groups can enjoy privacy in their own pioneer campgrounds.
-Open-air picnic shelters and an enclosed group shelter are popular spots for parties, reunions and other celebrations.

-The park’s new camper cabins offer screened porches, air conditioning, a bathroom with shower, kitchen, master bedroom and kids’ sleeping loft.
-Outside, visitors will find a picnic table, grill and fire ring.
+The park opened in June 1975 after years of discussion.